 Owned and operated by the school of nursing at the University of Pennsylvania and led by nurse practitioners, LIFE employs physicians; speech, occupational and physical therapists; social workers; dieticians; nurses’ aides; drivers; and others.
-Its successful model of interdisciplinary collaboration was highlighted in a groundbreaking report on the future of nursing that was released in October by the Institute of Medicine.
+Its successful model of interdisciplinary collaboration was highlighted in The Future of Nursing: Leading Change, Advancing Health.

 Supported by the Robert Wood Johnson Foundation (RWJF), the report called for a radical transformation of the nursing profession to meet increasing demands for health care at a time of significant demographic and health system changes.

-One key way to do that, The Future of Nursing: Leading Change, Advancing Health says, is to enhance interdisciplinary collaboration and coordination in health care.
+One key way to do that, according to , is to enhance interdisciplinary collaboration and coordination in health care.
 “As the delivery of care becomes more complex across a wide range of settings, and the need to coordinate care among multiple providers becomes ever more important, developing well-functioning teams becomes a crucial objective throughout the health care system.”

 Health professionals currently operate in separate spheres, the report’s authors write.
 But studies show that if they “break down the walls of hierarchical silos” and come together as a team—as is the case at LIFE—they will improve safety and quality of patient care.